davidtchiu/davidtchiu.github.io/teaching/cs161/lab1.bluej/index.md

   - When you're done, erase your drawing by clicking on the reset arrow &#8617;, and wait until "time" is called.

-  - When I call "time", you will need to find another student and exchange algorithms (you can email them your algorithm, for example).
+  - You will need to find another student and exchange algorithms (you can email them your algorithm, or take a picture of it with your phone, for example).
 By following their algorithm exactly as written (even if you think you found an error), you should be able to reproduce each other's drawings!

   - Once you are finished, give your partner some feedback: Describe whether there were any problems you ran into when following the algorithm.
 (It's okay for there to be problems -- you aren't getting graded on that.)